 Did you know scholarships aren't just for high school students?

-Your college scholarship applications will stand out and get noticed by the judges and THAT is the way to win scholarships.
+Your scholarship applications will stand out and get noticed by the judges, and THAT is the way to win scholarships.

 The parent guide shows exactly what parents can do to help their students prepare their scholarship applications in a way that will set them apart and get them noticed.

-Both guides are organized into 10 clear and easy-to-follow sections, with step-by-step instructions on perfecting scholarship applications, along with tips on what college scholarship selection committees look for and how to win scholarships.
+Both guides are organized into 10 clear and easy-to-follow sections, with step-by-step instructions on perfecting those applications, along with tips on what college scholarship selection committees look for and how to win those awards.

-I can’t wait to put all these tools together to help my kids know how to succeed in high school and prep for college and boost their academic success.
+I can't wait to put all these tools together to help my kids know how to succeed in high school, prep for college, and boost their academic success.

 And I hope you let me know too!